The Suicide Squad (film): Editing

 Fred Raskin and Christian Wagner served as editors on the film.
-Raskin previously worked alongside Gunn on Guardians of the Galaxy (2014) and Guardians of the Galaxy Vol. 2.
+Raskin previously collaborated alongside Gunn on Guardians of the Galaxy (2014) and Guardians of the Galaxy Vol. 2.
 By April 2020, Gunn was editing the film at his home due to the COVID-19 pandemic, which he said had not affected post-production or the release schedule at that time.
-The initial assembly cut for the film was around two hours and forty minutes long, and around twenty minutes of that was soon cut down during editing.
-Gunn felt the film was still too long, and removed some elements such as part of Harley Quinn's separate storyline that he felt was "pushing audiences away a little bit too much", as well as a sequence with Ratcatcher, King Shark, Polka-Dot Man, and the Thinker when they exit a Corto Maltese bar.
-Gunn felt the latter was "pretty dynamite stuff" but it was slowing down the film and the wrong time.
+The initial assembly cut for the film was around two hours and forty minutes long and around twenty minutes of that was soon cut down during editing.
+Gunn felt the film was still too long and removed some elements such as part of Harley Quinn's separate storyline that he felt was "pushing audiences away a little bit too much", as well as a sequence with Ratcatcher, King Shark, Polka-Dot Man and the Thinker when they exit a Corto Maltese bar.
+Gunn felt the latter was "pretty dynamite stuff" but it was slowing down the film and at the wrong time.
 A smaller scene that was cut involved Waller's aide Flo Crawley being arrested for knocking Waller out during the final battle; Gunn explained that this was a mostly unnecessary detail which made the audience feel uncomfortable since it felt less like the villain, Waller, had lost, but he included the moment in a recap of the film that begins the spin-off series Peacemaker to explain why Crawley is not in that series.
-In December, Gunn said editing for the film's final cut had been completed and work on the remaining visual effects, sound, and score was continuing.
+In December, Gunn said editing for the film's final cut had been completed and work on the remaining visual effects, sound and score was continuing.
 The final runtime is two hours and twelve minutes.

 Visual effects

-Kelvin McIlwain was the visual effects supervisor for the film, with visual effects vendors including Framestore, Weta Digital, Trixter, Scanline VFX, and Cantina Creative.
+Kelvin McIlwain was the visual effects supervisor for the film, with visual effects vendors including Framestore, Weta Digital, Trixter, Scanline VFX and Cantina Creative.
 Gunn said the visual effects for King Shark, primarily handled by Framestore and Weta Digital, were particularly difficult to get right.

 Music

 In May 2020, John Murphy was set as the composer for the film.
 Tyler Bates, who scored all of Gunn's previous films, was originally attached to compose the score for The Suicide Squad but eventually left the project.
 During pre-production, Bates wrote music for Gunn to use on set as he had previously done for Gunn on the Guardians of the Galaxy films.
 The single "Rain" by grandson and Jessie Reyez from the film's soundtrack album was released on June 22, 2021, with the artists also expected to contribute songs individually to the album.
 A single from Murphy's score, "So This Is The Famous Suicide Squad", was made available on July 8.
-On August 6, two full albums for the film were released by WaterTower Music: one featuring Murphy's score, and a soundtrack album featuring songs from the film including "Rain".
+On August 6, two full albums for the film were released by WaterTower Music: one featuring Murphy's score and a soundtrack album featuring songs from the film, including "Rain".